 Best for Families: Horseshoe Bay Resort

 Easily one of the most beloved resorts in Central Texas, Horseshoe Bay Resort is the ideal place to spend a weekend with your family in tow.
 Boasting stunning views of Lake LBJ and the bright green hills of the region, Horseshoe Bay is replete with kid-friendly activities and amenities that the whole family is bound to love.
-To start, there’s plenty of programming, such as a kid’s club (for ages four to 12) that features a rock climbing wall, arts and crafts, and a tunnel slide.
 The resort itself is home to three championship golf courses, heated outdoor pools, clay tennis courts, a state-of-the-art spa, a huge hot tub big enough to fit 27 people, and, of course, proximity to a nearby beach area (that includes a wading area for kids).

 Best for Luxury: Lake Austin Spa Resort